jhishan/jhishan.github.io/README.md

 vanilla css

-js with a little jquery
+js with a little jquery for easier ajax

-a note: JS was hacked together very quickly, but I have recently learned how to write better javascript, so it will be much cleaner very soon.
-I also plan to organize the css better.